posadev/posadev.github.io/README.md

 Node version 20+

-Recommended to use a node package manager like nvm or fnm https://github.com/Schniz/fnm
+Recommended to use a node package manager like nvm or fnm https://github.com/Schniz/fnm or nvm

 run
 ```